BitcoinDesign/Guide/guide/transactions/introduction.md

 ##### [Funding a transaction](#)

-Each transaction needs to be funded by some bitcoin you have previously received.
+When transacting on the bitcoin blockchain (on-chain), you fund a transaction by selecting some previously received coins, then enter the payment destination and amount.

 ---

 ##### [Adding Payments](#)

 There can be multiple payments within a transaction — and all that is required by the user is to enter the destination address and the amount.

+If5430 satoshis

 ###### How do payments get added to a transaction?